 Cambridge Station is the principal station serving the city and has great connections to surrounding areas and cities further afield.
 It’s not your best way to get around the city, this is best by bus, walking or cycling, but it is the best mode of transport for when you need to travel further afield.
 The companies servicing Cambridge Station are Greater Anglia and Great Northern, connecting to the rest of East Anglia and London King’s Cross or London Liverpool Street, Ipswich, Ely, Norwich, and Birmingham.

-Cycling is a great way to get around Cambridge and made the #6 spot on our 25 best universities for cycling in the UK list.
+Cycling is a great way to get around Cambridge and it made the #6 spot on our 25 best universities for cycling in the UK list.
 Cambridge encourages cyclists and has built many safe and useful bike lanes and trails to help you navigate the city.
 You can also hire e-bikes and e-scooters if you don’t own a bike of your own.

 The University of Cambridge’s main campus is right in the heart of the city, so living in this precinct is incredibly convenient.
 Not only do you have lectures and university resources on your doorstep, but you have vibrant cafes, restaurants, and bars right there, as well as lots of local attractions and cultural activities.
-Within this 3-mile radius are certain amenities close by, depending on what’s important to you.
+Within this three-mile radius are certain amenities, depending on what’s important to you.
 For example, if you’re likely to head out of the city regularly and need to be close to the train station, accommodation in the southeast of the precinct, like The Railyard, is a great area for you.

 Or, if you prefer your student housing in Cambridge to be slightly out of the buzz of the city centre, but still within the precinct, then accommodation in the north of the city, like Nido Castle Hill, can give you what you’re after.
 We suggest that you make a list of what’s important to you in your student accommodation, and pick your area with the precinct from there.